luisra/hotspots/README.md

 ## Motivation

-Moving forward, this analysis would allow us to quickly identify in what country a violent political conflict is taking place.
+Moving forward, this analysis would allow us to quickly identify in what country of the African continent a violent political conflict is taking place.
 Depending on the type of event, instead of considering every country from the get-go, we would focus on the hotspots of political activity first.

 ## Installation